Well done for getting this far! We've covered a lot in this course:

 Notice that all the input strings have spaces around the operator, this will make your life much easier if you assume this.

-One extra function you will need to do this is the split function which takes a string and returns a list containing the string, split by spaces.
-Also, remember the int function which can convert a string into an integer.
+function which takes a string and returns a list containing the string, split by spaces.
+Also, remember the int

 If you'd like to learn more Python take a look at either: